intrestin/IntrestInCode/README.md

 **TL;DR**

 ## Are you a user?
-You can get an account on any Diaspora pod(http://podupti.me or http://dspr.tk/a for a list of pods), or sign up for an invite at the pod run by the original development team at https://joindiaspora.com
+You can get an account at https://intrestin.co.uk.
+To try out the power of IntrestIn*
 ## Are you a developer?

 Read on for how to get started.

-**THIS IS ALPHA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
+**THIS IS BETA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
 **IT IS FUN TO GET RUNNING, BUT EXPECT THINGS TO BE BROKEN.**

-## Want an invite?

-Diaspora is decentralized.
-You don't need an invite to joindiaspora.com to fully participate.
-Just choose your pod for example at http://podupti.me or http://dspr.tk/a If you still want one have a look at https://github.com/diaspora/diaspora/wiki/Invitations Or setup your own pod

-Even if you're not a programmer, we'd love for you to give Diaspora a spin; all suggestions and comments welcome!

 ## Installation instructions